 There is nothing quite like the feeling of spring.
 The weather has started to warm.
 Days are filled with going on walks, sitting in the backyard or having picnics.
 Birds have made their return to their breeding grounds and the familiar calls are heard again.

-For salvage with the purpose of donating to educational facilities, such as museums, schools, and visitors centers, apply for a Special Purpose - Salvage Permit.
+For salvage with the purpose of donating to educational facilities, such as museums, schools, and visitors centers, please see Authorized Activities - No Permit Required.

 For hundreds of years Native Americans and Alaskan Natives have used eagle feathers for religious and cultural purposes.
 Because of the significance of eagle feathers to Native American heritage, and consistent with the government-to-government relationship between the Federal government and Federally recognized tribal governments, the U.S. Fish and Wildlife Service (Service) has undertaken policy and procedural changes to facilitate the collection and distribution of eagle bodies and parts for this purpose.
 The collection efforts of the Service provides a legal means for Native Americans to acquire eagle feathers for religious purposes, reducing the pressure to take birds from the wild, and protecting eagle populations.